Witness structures and immediate snapshot complexes: The motivation for the study of immediate snapshot complexes

 This section contains the motivation for introducing immediate snapshot complexes, coming from theoretical distributed computing.
 The reader interested primarily in the actual family of combinatorial simplicial complexes, which we define in this paper, and the mathematics thereof, may skip this section altogether and return to it at any later point which is deemed to be convenient.

-One of the core theoretical models, which is used to understand the shared-memory communication between a finite number of processes is the so-called {\it immediate snapshot read/write model}.
+One of the core theoretical models, which is used to understand the shared-memory communication between a finite number of processes is the so-called {\it immediate snapshot read/write model}, abbreviated to IS model.
 In this model, a~number of processes are set to communicate by means of a~shared memory.
-Each process has an assigned register, and each process can perform two types of operations: {\it write} and {\it snapshot read}.
-The write operation simply writes the entire state of the process into its assigned register; the snapshot read operation reads the entire memory in one atomic step.
-The order in which a process performs these operations is controlled by the distributed protocol, whose execution is asynchronous, satisfying an additional condition.
-Namely, we assume that at each step a group of processes gets active.
-First this group simultaneously writes its values to the memory, then it simultaneously performs a snapshot read.
-This way, each execution can be encoded by a sequence of groups of processors which become active at each turn.
-More details on this computational model, the associated protocol complexes and its equivalence with other models can be found in a recent book~\cite{HKR}, as well as in~\cite{AP,AW,BG,Ha04,HS}.
+Each process has an assigned register, and each process can perform two types of operations: {\it write} and {\it snapshot}.
+The write operation, by definition, writes the entire state of the process into its assigned register; the snapshot operation reads the entire memory in one atomic step.
+The order in which a process performs these operations is determined by the distributed protocol, whose execution is asynchronous, satisfying an additional condition.
+Namely, we assume that at each turn a group of processes becomes active.
+First this group simultaneously writes its values to the memory, then it simultaneously performs an atomic read of the entire memory.
+The word simultaneously here means that these processes first all write in some arbitrary order, and this order does not matter, after which they do snapshots in some order, and this order does not matter either.
+In any case, each execution can be encoded by a sequence of groups of processes which become active at each turn.

+A~closely related computational model is called {\it iterated immediate snapshot model}, or IIS model for short.
+In that model each process uses fresh memory each time it becomes active again.
+A lot of research is dedicated to the IIS model, which has a major advantage in that the corresponding simplicial model is much simpler.
+Furthermore, the solvability in IS is equivalent to the solvability in IIS, so for these purposes the models are interchangeable.
+The questions of round-complexity for solvable tasks are however very different, as there is a~substantial overhead factor when simulating IS using IIS.
+More details on these computational models, the associated protocol complexes and their equivalence with each other and with other models can be found in a recent book~\cite{HKR}, as well as in~\cite{AP,AW,Ha04,HS}.